-Last night at sunset, the eight-day festival of Pesach (also called “The Time of Our Freedom”) began.
+This Friday night at sunset, the eight-day festival of Pesach (also called “The Time of Our Freedom”) begins.

-In Jewish homes and venues around the world, the first Pesach Seder was celebrated, and tonight, the second will be held.
+In Jewish homes and venues around the world, the first Pesach Seder is celebrated and, the following night, the second will be held.
 Please celebrate it with us!

 The Seder (order) is a 15-part feast where the story of the Exodus from Egypt is recounted.